Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Introduction

 \item We enhance stabilizer formalism by introducing quadratic form expansions for describing (not necessarily maximal) stabilizer groups, mixed stabilizer states, and arbitrary non-adaptive stabilizer operations (\cref{subsec:quadratic_form_expansions}).
 We propose a standard quadratic form expansion that elegantly characterizes Clifford channels and is particularly convenient for stabilizer simulation (\cref{subsec:quadratic_form_simulation}).

 \item We develop a theory of reference frames encoded by quadratic forms, applicable for multiqubit systems (\cref{subsec:reference_frames}).
 This framework enables the construction of a contextual hidden variable model that incorporates non-CSS-preserving stabilizer operations, where reference frames serve as contexts.
-In this model, simulating an arbitrary stabilizer circuit involves rewriting $\mathsf{QC}$ into $\mathsf{CC}$ and performing additional computations over reference frames (\cref{subsubsec:frames_simulation}).
+In this model, simulating an arbitrary stabilizer circuit involves rewriting stabilizer circuit $\mathsf{QC}$ to classical circuit $\mathsf{CC}$ and performing additional computations over reference frames (\cref{subsubsec:frames_simulation}).
 The same construction naturally extends to near-stabilizer circuits (\cref{subsec:magic_simulation}). \end{itemize}

 A schematic illustration of the main setting is shown in \cref{fig:main_idea}.